 Which snowtrain to the French Alps should you book for your ski holiday?
 There are 4 main 'snowtrain' options available and below we look at the advantages and disadvantages of each.
 If you are one of a growing number of skiers and snowboarders who prefer to catch the train to France rather than fly then talk to us to arrange your next ski holiday.

 The four different snowtrain options:

-The civilised and comfortable way to reach the French Alps by trainThe Eurostar daytime train departs from London St Pancras station each Saturday morning of the winter season (21st December 2018 through to 06th April 2019) and travels via Ashford International directly to the centre of the French Alps.
+The civilised and comfortable way to reach the French Alps by trainThe Eurostar daytime train departs from London St Pancras station each Saturday morning of the winter season (21st December 2019 through to 04th April 2020) and travels via Ashford International directly to the French Alps.

 - Moutiers station accesses: Ski resorts in the Three Valleys plus Valmorel

 - Aime La Plagne accesses: the ski resorts making up La Plagne

 - Bourg St Maurice accesses: Les Arcs, La Rosiere, Tignes and Val d'Isere

 - Easy and quick check in at London St Pancras or Ashford International station.

 - Stress free journey with comfortable seats & extra leg room, scenery to look at and on-board meals to enjoy from the buffet car.

 - Business Premier tickets include two light and complementary meals and offer more spacious seating.